Tag Archive for: pasture

 Controlling Energy

 As the amount and quality of pasture changes in your paddocks, so does the amount of digestible energy (calories) available to your horse.
-During winter or periods of drought when very little pasture is available, performance horses often need to be provided with additional energy in the form of hay, haylage, chaff and/or pelleted, extruded or sweetfeed concentrates to ensure their daily energy requirements are met.
+During cold seasons like winter or periods of drought when very little pasture is available, performance horses often need to be provided with additional energy in the form of hay, haylage, chaff and/or pelleted, extruded or sweetfeed concentrates to ensure their daily energy requirements are met.

-In the reverse, when large amounts of high quality pasture is available, the pasture alone can often go close to meeting a performance horse’s requirement for energy.
-When these high quality pastures are available, there is little to no need to feed additional hard feed.
+In the reverse, when large amounts of high-quality pasture is available, the pasture alone can often go close to meeting a performance horse’s requirement for energy.
+When these high-quality pastures are available, there is little to no need to feed additional hard feed.
 In the middle of those two extremes is a situation where either the quality or quantity of available pasture means additional hard feed or forages needs to be supplied to meet energy requirements.

-The table below shows the energy deficit left in a working horse’s diet when excellent, fair or poor quality pasture is the only feed provided in the diet.
-Excellent quality pasture is able to meet 100% of this horse’s energy requirement, while the poor quality pasture leaves a 26 MJ/day energy deficit.
+The table below shows the energy deficit left in a working horse’s diet when excellent, fair or poor-quality pasture is the only feed provided in the diet.
+Excellent quality pasture is able to meet 100% of this horse’s energy requirement, while the poor-quality pasture leaves a 26 MJ/day energy deficit.

-Excellent 104 MJ 104 MJ Nil
+104 MJ

 The key to knowing when to adjust the amount of feed you are feeding according to pasture conditions is regularly body condition scoring your horse to detect changes in body fatness and taking careful note of your horse’s behaviour (see FeedXL Newsletter #1).
-If your horse is starting to get too fat or is feeling full of itself this may indicate you are feeding too much.
+If your horse is starting to get too fat or is feeling full of itself, this may indicate you are feeding too much.
 If your horse is losing condition or feeling flat during work pasture quality may have dropped and you may need to feed more supplementary feed.

 What about minerals?